 The AMF shall include the Negotiated extended DRX parameters IE in the REGISTRATION ACCEPT message only if the Requested extended DRX parameters IE was included in the REGISTRATION REQUEST message, and the AMF supports and accepts the use of eDRX.
 The AMF may set the Negotiated extended DRX parameters IE based on the received Requested extended DRX parameters IE, operator policy, information from NG-RAN and the user's subscription context obtained from the UDM if available.

+If the UE included in the REGISTRATION REQUEST message the UE status IE with the 5GMM registration status over the other access set to "UE is not in 5GMM-REGISTERED state over the other access" and the 5GMM registration status of this UE over the other access stored in the AMF is the 5GMM-REGISTERED state, the AMF shall locally de-register the UE and release the 5GMM context over the other access.

 If:

 a) the UE's USIM is configured with indication that the UE is to receive the SOR transparent container IE, the SOR transparent container IE included in the REGISTRATION ACCEPT message does not successfully pass the integrity check (see 3GPP TS 33.501 [24]); and